amanuel1271/amanuel1271/README.md

 ### Hi there 👋

-Studying Electrical Engineering with a minor in computer science at KAIST

-2017 fall - Present

 <!--
 **amanuel1271/amanuel1271** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.